Chapter 2. The Telomere-to-Telomere Genome Project

 Why Do We Need Them?

-But structural variants can also cause disease.
+However, structural variants also cause disease.
 Certain duplications are linked to facioscapulohumeral muscular dystrophy (FSHD), a muscle-weakening disorder, and many other genetic conditions.

 What Did T2T-CHM13 Reveal?